-In no event will there be any retaliation against someone for reporting an activity that he or she in good faith believes to be a violation of any law, rule or regulation.
-Any supervisor or other employee intimidating or imposing sanctions on an employee for reporting a matter will be disciplined, which may include termination of employment.
+In no event will there be any retaliation against someone for reporting an activity that he or she in good faith believes to be a violation of any law, rule or regulation or this Code.
+Any supervisor or other employee intimidating or imposing sanctions on a Company Representative for reporting a matter will be disciplined, which may include termination of employment.

-Employees should know that it is against the law to retaliate against a person, including with respect to their employment, for providing truthful information to a law enforcement officer relating to the possible commission of any violation of law.
-Employees who believe that they have been retaliated against by the Company, its employees, contractors, subcontractors or agents, for providing information to or assisting in an investigation conducted by a governmental authority or a person with supervisory authority over the employee (or another employee who has the authority to investigate or terminate misconduct) in connection with conduct that the employee reasonably believes constitutes a violation of rule or law, may seek redress through governmental agencies.
+It is against the law to retaliate against a person, including with respect to their employment, for providing information that the person reasonably believes to be true to a law enforcement officer relating to the possible commission of any violation of law.
+Company Representatives who believe that they have been retaliated against by the Company, its employees, contractors, subcontractors or agents, for providing information to or assisting in an investigation conducted by a governmental authority or a person in a supervisory role (or another person who has the authority to investigate or terminate misconduct) in connection with conduct that the employee reasonably believes constitutes a violation of rule or law, may seek redress through governmental agencies.

-It is important to note that our policy against retaliation is to protect employees engaging in responsible reporting of activities which they, in good faith, believe are in violation of company policies or legal rules and regulations.
-However, it is equally important for the Company to safeguard our employees from malicious accusations based on unfounded information which the person reporting the activity knows is untrue.
-An employee who files a report against another employee knowing that the report contains false information or allegations will be subject to internal review and appropriate discipline.
+It is important to note that our policy against retaliation is to protect Company Representatives engaging in responsible reporting of activities that they, in good faith, believe are in violation of company policies or legal rules and regulations.
+However, it is equally important for the Company to safeguard our Company Representatives from malicious accusations based on unfounded information, which the person reporting the activity knows is untrue.
+A Company Representative who files a report against another employee knowing that the report contains false information or allegations will be subject to internal review and appropriate discipline.

-E. Waivers of the Code
+E. Waivers of this Code

-Employees should understand that waivers or exceptions to our Code will be granted only in advance and only under exceptional circumstances.
+Waivers or exceptions to our Code will be granted only in advance and only under limited and exceptional circumstances.
 Waivers of this Code for employees may be made only by an executive officer of the Company.
-Any waiver of this Code for our directors, executive officers or other principal officers may be made only by the Board and will be disclosed to the public as may be required by applicable laws or the rules of the NASDAQ.
-In determining whether or not any waiver of the provisions of the Code is required to be disclosed, please refer to the Company's Guidelines for Corporate Communication and on Disclosure Controls and Procedures.
+Any waiver of this Code for our directors, executive officers or other principal officers may be made only by the Board and will be disclosed to the public as may be required by applicable laws or the rules of the Nasdaq.
+In determining whether or not any waiver of the provisions of this Code is required to be disclosed, please refer to the Company's Guidelines for Corporate Communication and on Disclosure Controls and Procedures.
 In case of doubt, please consult the Legal Department for guidance.